 This over-the-top presentation of spicy crawfish dip surrounded by crusty French bread rolls all baked together in a cast-iron skillet is a rock star appetizer.
 The piping hot rolls, buttered and sprinkled with Parmesan, are ablaze with spicy flavor when topped with the creamy crawfish dip.
-This dish is sure to impress.
+This Cajun recipe is sure to impress.

 I stumbled on this combination when I was experimenting with my idea for an easy boudin king cake last year.
-I’ve bought pastry dough in the freezer case for years, and there is no end to the recipes I can make with a package of puff pastry or filo dough.
+I’ve bought pastry dough in the freezer case for years, and there is no end to the Cajun recipes I can make with a package of puff pastry or filo dough.
 But, the convenience of refrigerated cans of French bread dough (crescent rolls, too) sparked my culinary creativity in unique ways.

 Baking off roll-size portions of dough in a skillet leaves an empty hole to fill with whatever strikes your flavor fancy.
 And in my case, that just has to be crawfish.
 Louisiana crawfish tail meat sold in 1-pound packages is the base for my sherry-spiked and cream-infused dip.
 With sautéed aromatics along with chopped mushrooms, this dip has a rich flavor profile.

-Bring this recipe out at your next party or on game-day with friends.
+Bring this Cajun recipe out at your next party or on game-day with friends.
 No matter the occasion, it’s a tasty way to celebrate.

 - 1 stick unsalted butter